LifeBoard

 In addition, from a societal perspective, there is also a massive economic loss associated with a drowning accident.
 The Council for Greater Bathing and Water Safety estimates that it costs society approximately DKK 30 million for every death caused by a drowning accident.

-Where there is water, there is a risk of drowning, and even seemingly harmless water can lead to accidents through inattention.
-With LifeBoard, a concrete and visible effort is made to ensure safety, which is available around the clock.
-At LifeBoard, our goal is to create the safest beaches in the world.
+Where there is water, there is a risk of drowning accidents, and even seemingly harmless water can lead to accidents due to a lack of attention.
+With LifeBoard, a concrete and visible effort is made for safety, available around the clock.
+At LifeBoard, our goal is to create the world’s safest beaches.

-Is it easy to balance and paddle on a LifeBoard?
+Is it easy to maintain balance and paddle on a LifeBoard?

 Our rescue equipment is designed wide to make it more stable to lie on.
 The non-slip rubber base indicates where to lie.

-Good swimmers and surfers quickly find their balance in the middle of the board, placing the nose of the board on the surface of the water and paddling with arms and legs.
-Less experienced swimmers take some time to find their balance in calm water.
-If balance is challenging, you can hold on to a handle and use your legs to balance and provide propulsion.
+Good swimmers and surfers quickly find their balance in the middle of the board, place the nose of the board in the water's surface, and paddle with their arms and legs.
+Less experienced swimmers take a little time to find their balance in calm water.
+If balance is a challenge, one can hold onto a handle and use the legs to balance and provide propulsion.

 In waves, all rescue equipment is difficult to use.
 That's why we also encourage people to take water and wind conditions seriously.
 If you choose to attempt a rescue in waves, you can pull the board behind you until you are through the surf.

-Experienced and inexperienced rescuers have in common that swimming speed is increased and fatigue is reduced compared to swimming with a lifebuoy.
-This is according to a study from 2023 by a group of students at Aalborg University.
+What is common for both experienced and inexperienced rescuers is that swimming speed increases and exhaustion decreases compared to swimming with a life buoy.
+This is shown in a 2023 study conducted by a group of students at Aalborg University.
 The report can be found under the tab Information -> Brochures.

 A beach with LifeBoard® is a safer beach